Sir Reg

 SIR REG is a Swedish seven-piece band formed in Köping, Sweden 2009 which plays Celtic punk rock, led by Irish vocalist Brendan Sheehy.
 They are signed to Despotz Records.

 History

-Sir Reg was founded in 2009 of members from the band The Barcrawlers and consists of Irish singer Brendan Sheehy and six Swedish musicians, Karin Ullvin, Chris Inoue, Johan Sand, Daniel Petri, Filip Burgman and Olle Karlsson who all come from different musical backgrounds; classical, jazz, rock and punk.
+Sir Reg was founded in 2009 of members from the band The Barcrawlers and consists of Irish singer Brendan Sheehy and six Swedish musicians, Karin Ullvin, Chris Inoue, Johan Sand, Johan Månsson, Filip Burgman and Anders Sevebo who all come from different musical backgrounds; classical, jazz, rock and punk.
 They have released five albums, all of which have received positive reviews.

 Career

 Sir Reg tours constantly and has played in many places throughout Europe.
 In 2010 they joined Misfits (band) for a three-week tour of Europe.

 They've also shared the stage with Danko Jones, Thin Lizzy, Fiddler's Green, The Real McKenzies, Talco, H.E.A.T., The Exploited, The Mahones, KSMB and The Meteors.

 Their eponymous début album was voted "Best Celtic rock and punk albums of 2010" by the readers of the Celticfolkpunk and also by listeners on internet radio station Paddy Rock Radio.